 Even finance expert Noel Whittaker loves Raiz, saying he’s always hoped for a product that’s available to: “anybody with a few dollars to invest, where investment could be automatic and your money placed in share-based investments without the hassle of going through a broker, paying brokerage or trying to save a big lump sum to get going.”

 Withdrawn your money invested from Raiz and are now looking for somewhere to stash it?
-The table below displays a snapshot of savings accounts with some of the highest non-introductory interest rates on the market.
+The table below features introductory savings accounts with some of the highest interest rates on the market.

 What is Raiz?